yundai09/TMA-QDA-workshop/modules/qda/_posts/2000-01-01-grounded-theory-approach.md

 <br>

-### Analysis
+### Coding and analysis

-The analysis of the data proceeds in stages.
+We begin with close reading of texts and proceeds with analysis in stages.

+We follow Deterding and Waters (2021) and Creswell (2007, p.
+148-158, 160-163) to code and analyze our documents in this workshop.

 <br>

 #### Open coding

 Researchers begin with open coding to form major categories of information about the phenomenon being studied.
+We use index codes for data reduction and retrieval.

 <br>